Hartsord/KYC-Use-Case/README.md

-# KYC-Use-Case
+## KYC-Use-Case Analysis
-Testing of KYC data for use case
+Testing of KYC data for use case.

+Initial analysis shows that we still have some issues